 Physical Accessibility at the Palais des Nations

-Sign Language or Screen Captioning Services
+Sign Language or Live Captioning Services

 A request for sign language interpretation needs to be discussed with the Meetings Management Section ahead of the meeting.
 The section can also advise on potential cost implications.
-In addition, they will discuss necessary preparation for the interpreter, such as documents to be rendered to him/her, preliminary meetings with the disabled person(s) etc.
+In addition, they will discuss necessary preparation for the interpreter, such as documents to be rendered to him/her, preliminary meetings with the person(s) with disabilities etc.

-The UN offers screen captioning as well as simultaneous broadcasting of the sign language interpreters during the meeting.
 Please reach out to the Meetings Management Section to discuss the options.

 Creating Accessible Statements and Presentations